mymai91/lotus-blog/README.md

 The admin page is at `/admin` and the default username/password is "admin/password".
 You can change password to what you like by modifying `ADMIN_PASSWORD` variable in `config/env.development`.

+If you are interested in Web API, please look into `apps/api/v1`.
+You can do API call with curl: `curl -i -H "Accept: application/json" http://0.0.0.0:2300/api/v1/posts`

 ## Ma!
 I passed my test!